hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 ### 18. Verification and testing

-We recommend [puppet-lint](http://puppet-lint.com/) and [metadata-json-lint](https://github.com/nibalizer/metadata-json-lint) for checking your module's style compliance.
-For testing your module, we recommend rspec: see [rspec](https://www.relishapp.com/rspec/) and [Better Specs](http://betterspecs.org/) for documentation.
+We recommend [puppet-lint](http://puppet-lint.com/) and [metadata-json-lint](https://github.com/voxpupuli/metadata-json-lint) for checking your module's style compliance.
+For testing your module, we recommend rspec.
+See [rspec-puppet](https://github.com/rodjek/rspec-puppet/#rspec-tests-for-your-puppet-manifests--modules) for information on writing rspec tests for Puppet.